bx-lr/fraud_data_analysis/README.md

 # Project Overview: fraud_data_analysis
-This project implements an ensemble approach to detect fraudulent credit card transactions using multiple anomaly detection algorithms.
-The script is designed to use unsupervised machine learning models to identify anomalous transaction data that may indicate fraudulent activity.
+This project implements an ensemble approach to detect fraudulent credit card transactions using multiple unsupervised machine learning algorithms.
+The script is designed to identify anomalous transaction data indicative of fraudulent activity.

 ## Project Structure
 The project structure is shown below.
 Contents of the `data` directory is not included in the repository due to file size limitations.